DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 ---
 <!--additional explanations-->
-### Explanations for support staff
+### Knowledge for support staff
-- legislation, legal challenges (e.g. different legislations and GDPR)
+- Legislation, legal challenges (e.g. different legislations and GDPR)
 - Export control, eksportkontrollloven
 - IPR
 - Cultural heritage, kulturminneloven
-- commercial interests, patents, contact to local TTO
+- Commercial interests, patents, contact to local TTO
-- collaborative agreement best practice, how are they referred to
+- Collaborative agreement best practice, how are they referred to
 - Åndsverkloven, arkivloven
-- Report How should we share research data
+- The Research Council of Norway: [How should we share research data?
+Report and recommendations relating to licensing and making research data available](https://www.forskningsradet.no/siteassets/publikasjoner/2021/how-should-we-share-research-data.v2.pdf)

 ---
 <!--additional explanations - only keywords-->
-### Explanations for users
+### Knowledge for users
 - legislation, legal challenges (e.g. different legislations)
 - possible restrictions, where to find information
 - ethics resources at their institutions (list with links?)